maariyadiminsky/maariyadiminsky/README.md

 # :wave: Hi there!
 👩🏻‍💻I'm Mariya Diminsky, a passionate self-taught Software Engineer.
 For 7 years I've worked as a Full Stack Engineer, a Frontend Developer(I :sparkling_heart: React), and a Unity/C# developer.

-During my free time I love to :running_woman: hike, :airplane: travel, and :video_game: play games with my husband and toddler.
+During my free time I love to :running_woman: hike, :airplane: travel, and :video_game: play games with my husband and son.
 I also enjoy working on several side projects including my indie game studio—[TrinityMoon Studios](https://www.trinitymoonstudios.com/).
 Try out the DEMO of my first game, [The Girl Who Knew Time](https://github.com/maariyadiminsky/thegirlwhoknewtime-preview).
 It's a lot of fun!

 ✍️Teaching and making complicated subjects easier to understand brings me a lot of joy.
 That's why whenever I can, I write for publications like [FreeCodeCamp](https://www.freecodecamp.org/news/tag/blog/) and [JavaScript in Plain English](https://javascript.plainenglish.io/).
 Check out some of my articles [here](https://github.com/maariyadiminsky/technical-writer).